-GLASS DESIGN CONSIDERATIONS 16
+GLASS DESIGN CONSIDERATIONS16

 MATERIAL ISSUES WHAT TO DO CLOSURE MATERIALS Swing Top closures including ceramics Any glass packaging which contains ceramic components will add to the contamination found in bottle banks.
 This is mainly due to household crockery but can also come from ceramic closures on swing top bottles.
 Ceramics have a different melting point to glass and can impact on glass quality.
-Use alternative closure materials such as glass, rubber stoppers, cork and metal crown corks which do not cause recycling issues.
+Use alternative closure materials such as glass, rubber stoppers, cork and metal crown corks which do not caus recycling issues.
 Tolerance for ceramics in glass can be as low as 2ppm.
 Sprayers, Collars and Inserts Any type of spray mechanism, collar or insert if firmly attached, may remain attached when the glass is broken.
 The attached portion of glass may therefore be lost.
-These should separate from the glass easily when the bottle/jar is broken so that they pose no problem for recycling.
+These should separate from the glass easily when the bo is broken so that they pose no problem for recycling.
 LABEL MATERIALS Strong adhesives This is particularly problematic where plastic labels are used on glass bottles.
 As glass is broken during the process of sorting, if plastic labels remain with the glass due to the strength of the adhesive, NIR detectors will also reject the glass still stuck to the label.
 This reduces the amount of glass captured for recycling from the bottle.
-Use water based adhesives and check with your glass recycler when specifying label adhesives to ensure that recyclability is not impacted.
+Use water based adhesives and check with your glass re- when specifying label adhesives to ensure that recyclabi not impacted.
 Other decorations Other decorations such as badges or medals that are not easily removed will potentially cause a portion of the glass container to be lost.
 These should be avoided or kept as small as possible.
 BOTTLE COLOURS Non-standard colours Green, amber and clear bottles are the most common colours on the market.
 Other colours create confusion and risk increasing the mix of colours in collection.
-Remain in the standard colours where feasible to do so for the brand involved.
-Non-transparent black glass/Painted glass Note: Green glass currently incorporates the most cullet Detectors at glass sorting plants detect non glass components such as stones and other contaminants on the basis that light does not pass through them.
-If glass is not transparent due to painting then it will be rejected. (recycled content) making it the least carbon intensive glass packaging to produce. that he has not pass the ought them.
-It glass is not transparent due to painting them it will be rejected.
-If your bottle is so dark that it is impossible to see through then this may be an issue during recycling.
-It is worth checking this with your glass bottle recycler.
+Remain in the standard colours where feasible to do so f brand involved.
+Non-transparent black glass/Painted glass Note: Green glass currently incorporates the most culle Detectors at glass sorting plants detect non glass components such as stones and other contaminants on the basis that light does not pass through them.
+If glass is not transparent due to painting then it will be rejected. (recycled content) making it the least carbon intensive g packaging to produce.
+If your bottle is so dark that it is impossible to see throu then this may be an issue during recycling.
+It is worth ch this with your glass bottle recycler.